VeRNAl: Mining RNA Structures for Fuzzy Base Pairing Network Motifs: Methods

 For RNA motifs, we are only interested in considering edge type and graph structure.
 Notably, it is known that certain base pairing geometries (edge types) share structural similarities : a phenomenon known as isostericity (Supplementary Section \ref{supp:sect:isostericity}).
 We introduce various customized similarity functions on RNA graphs which account for key 3D geometric features such as isostericity \cite{stombaugh2009frequency} and base pairing type \cite{leontis2001geometric}.
 They are based on the matching of sub-parts of the rooted subgraphs as computed using the Hungarian algorithm \cite{Kuhn55thehungarian}.
 We then use a Relational Graph Convolutional Network (RGCN) model \cite{schlichtkrull2018modeling} as the parametric mapping.
 The network is implemented in Pytorch \cite{paszke2017automatic} and DGL \cite{wang2019deep}.
-To focus performance on subgraphs that contain non canonical nodes and avoid the loss to be flooded by the canonical interactions (Watson Crick pairs), we then scale this loss based on the presence of non canonical interactions in the neighborhood of each node being compared.
+To focus performance on subgraphs that contain non canonical nodes and avoid the loss to be flooded by the canonical interactions (Watson-Crick pairs), we then scale this loss based on the presence of non canonical interactions in the neighborhood of each node being compared.
 Details on the similarity functions and the training of the network are included in the Supplementary Sections \ref{supp:sect:kernels} and \ref{supp:sect:rgcn}.
-We can then perform clustering in the embedding space.
-We denote the resulting clusters as 1-motifs as they represent the aforementioned structural blocks of RNA.
+We can then perform clustering in the embedding space\fix{, using the k-means algorithm \cite{macqueen1967some}.
+We select the number of clusters according to the Silhouette Score and several clustering metrics (See \textbf{Figure \ref{supp:fig:clustering}})}.
+We denote the resulting clusters as 1-motifs (rooted subgraphs with 1 root) as they represent the aforementioned structural blocks of RNA.